dustintdn/leukemia/README.md

 ```
 ## Personal Takeaways

 This project example has been insightful in the contruction of deep learning computer vision modeling.
 I found the biggest trade offs that were under consideraition in model decision-making and optimization was accuracy vs. time.
 Although complex models can produce more accurate results, the complexity of the model is computationally taxing and can cause extremely long wait times.
 This friction may obviously be resolved through upgraded hardware or cloud computing, but that results in higher operating costs for users.
+This project served as an opportunity test-drive various network architectures and features of neural networks to compare output, construction, and efficiency.
+Many of the models have infinite ways to be approached for improvmenets.